Quebec sovereignty movement: The referendum of 1995

 Parizeau promptly advised the Lieutenant Governor to call a new referendum.
 The 1995 referendum question differed from the 1980 question in that the negotiation of an association with Canada was now optional.
 The open-ended wording of the question resulted in significant confusion, particularly amongst the "Yes" side, as to what exactly they were voting for.
 This was a primary motivator for the creation of the Clarity Act (see below).

 The "No" campaign won, but only by a very small margin — 50.6% to 49.4%.
 As in the previous referendum, the English-speaking (anglophone) minority in Quebec overwhelmingly (about 90%) rejected sovereignty, support for sovereignty was also weak among allophones (native speakers of neither English nor French) in immigrant communities and first-generation descendants.
 The lowest support for the Yes side came from Mohawk, Cree, and Inuit voters in Quebec, some first Nations chiefs asserted their right to self-determination with the Cree being particularly vocal in their right to stay territories within Canada.
 More than 96% of the Inuit and Cree voted No in the referendum.
 However, The Innu, Attikamek, Algonquin and Abenaki nations did partially support Quebec sovereignty.
 In 1985, 59 percent of Quebec's Inuit population, 56 percent of the Attikamek population, and 49 percent of the Montagnais population voted in favour of the Sovereignist Parti Québécois party.
 That year, three out of every four native reservations gave a majority to the Parti Québécois party.

 By contrast almost 60 percent of francophones of all origins voted "Yes".
 (82 percent of Quebecers are Francophone.)
 Later inquiries into irregularities determined that abuses had occurred on both sides: some argue that some "No" ballots had been rejected without valid reasons, and the October 27 "No" rally had evaded spending limitations because of out-of-province participation.
-An inquiry by "Le Directeur général des élections" concluded in 2007 that the "No" camp had exceeded the campaign spending limits by $500,000.
+An inquiry by the Director-General of Elections concluded in 2007 that the "No" camp had exceeded the campaign spending limits by $500,000.